w3c/wcag3/informative/guidelines/help-and-feedback/help-available.md

 * [TODO] I need help avoiding mistakes.
 * [TODO] I need to be able to easily access to human help.
 * [TODO] I need a way to bypass chatbots and voice menus to communicate with a human.
+* [TODO] Error recovery should be simple, and take you to a human operator.